 It was a splash of ice-cold water in the face.
 Amy Hernandez’s friend was only seventeen years old and just diagnosed with multiple sclerosis, a disease that deteriorates the body.
-Hernandez (‘23) was in her second year of her molecular biology degree at BYU.
-The sudden, very early onset diagnosis prompted hours of research under her mentor, microbiology and molecular biology professor Mary Davis, to answer the question: why is early MS onset in ethnic minorities reached at an earlier age than in Caucasian populations?
+Hernandez (‘23) was in the second year of her molecular biology degree at BYU.
+The sudden, early-onset diagnosis prompted hours of research under Hernandez's mentor, microbiology and molecular biology professor Mary Davis, to answer the question: why is early MS onset in ethnic minorities reached at an earlier age than in Caucasian populations?

 Multiple sclerosis (MS) is a neurological disorder that affects the central nervous system, sometimes leading to the inability to walk or function independently.
 Some individuals experience long periods of remission, and others have frequent attacks.
 While there is no cure, early diagnosis is key for improving quality of life and managing symptoms.